How Do I Find the Best Medicare Part D Drug Plan?

 The Best Drug Plan With the Lowest Price

 Once you enter your zip code, the prescriptions you take, and your preferred pharmacies, you’ll get this big list of drug plans, probably somewhere between 20-40 plans.
-They are automatically sorted by lowest premium, but the plan with the lowest premium may not be the lowest cost plan for you.
+They are automatically sorted by lowest annual cost, so the plan at the top of the results page is the most competitive.

 Many individuals get hung up on the monthly premium, but don't make that mistake!
 Premiums are only one part of your healthcare expenses.
-You also have deductibles, coinsurance, and copays.
+You also have deductibles, coinsurance, and copays at the pharmacy counter.

 Don’t make the mistake of choosing a plan because it has the lowest monthly premium only to find out later that your deductible is absurdly high.
 Instead, you want to find the plan that will have the lowest out-of-pocket costs for the year.
 Medicare's Plan Finder makes this easy by taking all of your costs into account and sorting the plans accordingly.